-Once the Taliban took power in most of Afghanistan, they began a violent rule.
-The Taliban outlawed television, radio, even kite-flying; under rule of the Taliban, Afghan women seen in public without their burqua faced severe beatings or death.
+Once the Taliban took power in most of Afghanistan, they began a violent, repressive rule.
+The Taliban outlawed television, radio, and even kite-flying; under the Taliban, Afghan women seen in public without their burqua faced severe beatings or death.

 When the United States was attacked on September 11, 2001, the American government traced the incident to Osama bin Laden, who had taken refuge in Afghanistan.
 The Americans demanded that the Taliban turn over bin Laden and other suspected terrorists, but the Taliban refused.
-The United States led a multinational bomb attack in 2002 that forced the Taliban from power in Afghanistan.
+The United States led a multinational bomb attack in 2002, forcing the Taliban from power in Afghanistan.

-The Afghan people held national elections in 2004 and elected a democratic government.
-A democracy is a type of government where people citizens choose their leaders.
+The Afghan people held national elections in 2004 and chose a democratic government.
 Women were allowed to vote and run for office for the first time in the nation’s history.
-Afghanistan continues to face many challenges.
-The nation is very poor and does not have a good road or railroad system to transport goods.
-The Taliban remain a threats in the nation.

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.

 Mr. Donn has an excellent website that includes a section on the Middle East and North Africa.